 - Hall of Champions: Here you can find our celebrity horses who have retired from the racetrack or the show ring.
 Each day they relive some of their former glory through presentations to the public.
 Come help them look their best for their fans!

-- Information Host: Hosts can be placed at the Visitor Center, Museum desk and in the barns to welcome guests, provide information about activities and programs, monitor security cameras, answer phones, directing visitors, assisting with props and to notify staff in an emergency.
+- Information Host: Hosts can be placed at the Visitor Center, Museum desk, and in the barns to welcome guests, provide information about activities and programs, monitor security cameras, answer phones, direct visitors, assist with props and notify staff in an emergency.

 - International Museum of the Horse: work at the front desk of the largest equine museum in North America!
 Greet guests, answer questions and facilitate tours throughout the IMH.
 There are also opportunities to work in the IMH Library and with IMH Education.